How Much Should I Spend On Team?

-Whether you have a growing enterprise or a barely starting small company, every business operation boils down to one thing: money.
 Budget planning and allocation are vital tasks in every business activity.
 No project, production, or strategy is complete without a reasonable budget backing it up.
 No matter the nature of your business, monetary resources play a massive role in its growth and success.
 However, most small businesses don’t look at forecasts or budgets and hardly any have a Profit Plan in place.